nano-o/racket-fbas/README.md

 * `intersection-checker.rkt` ties everything together to provide a command-line interface
 * `3vl-tests.rkt` contain tests for the 3vl logic
 * `test-data/` contains some synthetic networks to try stuff on

-In practice, I suspect that the fast check defined in `qset.rkt` will be sufficient.

 ## Running